ComBoot/ComBoot/README.md

 </p>

 A simple phpBB3 theme based on the beautiful [Bootstrap](http://twitter.github.com/bootstrap/) framework.
-The color scheme is the simple bootstrap color, also used here @github.
+The color scheme is the simple bootstrap color, simliar to the design here @github.

 - [Status] (#status)
 - [Features] (#features)